jchelly/DFED-Units/README.md

 (www.swiftsim.com) which can be used to store, operate on and read/write unit information in numerical simulations.

+It is assumed that the simulation code uses a consistent set of units internally such that, for example, velocity units are length units divided by time units.
+The library provides facilities to describe the systems of units used internally and in input or output files and to convert between systems.

+Unit information is NOT carried along with data arrays within the simulation code.
+This avoids any performance impact and minimizes the code changes which are necessary to make use of the library.

 ## Compilation

 This package requires a C compiler and the HDF5 library.
 Building from